LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

 where a prior call to :c:func:`MRIStepCreate()` has been made, the user must call the function :c:func:`MRIStepReInit()`.
 The new problem must have the same size as the previous one.
-This routine retains the current settings for all ARKstep module options and performs the same input checking and initializations that are done in :c:func:`MRIStepCreate()`, but it performs no memory allocation as is assumes that the existing internal memory is sufficient for the new
+This routine retains the current settings for all MRIStep module options and performs the same input checking and initializations that are done in :c:func:`MRIStepCreate()`, but it performs no memory allocation as is assumes that the existing internal memory is sufficient for the new